fand/veda/README.md

 Global settings are most general settings.
 You can change settings in `Settings` page of Atom.

-If there are no project `.liverc` or valid comments, glsl-livecoder will use the global settings as default.
+If there are no project `.liverc` or valid comments, VEDA will use the global settings as default.

 #### Project Settings: `.liverc`